Marzia Oceno

 I am an Assistant Professor in the Department of Politics and International Relations at Florida International University in Miami, FL.
 I was previously a Postdoctoral Research Fellow in the Center for the Study of Democratic Institutions at Vanderbilt University and a Postdoctoral Research Associate in the Center for Study of Democratic Politics at Princeton University.
 I received my Ph.D. in Political Science from the University of Michigan in May 2020, specializing in American politics and political methodology.

-Substantively, I am interested in studying the complexities of gender and racial identities and attitudes as they relate to public opinion and political behavior in the United States.
-In particular, my research sheds light on underappreciated heterogeneity in both women’s and men’s candidate evaluations, voting preferences, and policy attitudes by analyzing gender at the subgroup level.
+Substantively, I am interested in studying the complexities of gender, racial, and partisan identities and attitudes as they relate to public opinion and political behavior in the United States.
+In particular, my research sheds light on underappreciated heterogeneity in women’s and men’s candidate evaluations, voting preferences, and policy attitudes by analyzing gender at the subgroup level.

 Methodologically, my interests include developing original survey and experimental designs.
 I am also interested in studying how and to what extent pre-registration of designs contributes to transparency, reproducibility, and trustworthiness of political science research.